Music Career Finder

 “…You really get to make your own schedule,” she said.
 “When I started off, I did double (sometimes triple) sessions 7 days a week.
 I did it because it was so much fun, I was learning so much, and writing was what I wanted to do 1 million percent of the time.

 A songwriting career will involve hustle.
-You will have to adapt to the ever-changing music industry.
-And you’ll need to diversify your skillset.
+There aren’t just songwriting jobs you can apply for and get.
+You will have to adapt to the ever-changing music industry, and you’ll need to diversify your skillset.

 And despite it being difficult, Gallucci says, you can make a living as a songwriter.